Silas Howard

-Silas Howard is an American film and television director, writer, and actor.
-His first feature film By Hook or by Crook (2001) co-directed with Harry Dodge is a seminal trans masc feature.
+Silas Howard is an American film and television director, writer, actor and musician.
+His first feature film By Hook or by Crook (2001), co-directed with Harry Dodge, is considered a seminal transmasculine film.
 Howard earned an MFA in directing at UCLA and is a 2015 Guggenheim Fellow.
-He began directing episodes during the second season of Transparent, making him the show's first trans director.
+He began directing episodes during the second season of Transparent, making him the show's first transgender director.

 Early life

 Howard grew up in Vermont.
 He arrived in San Francisco in the early 1990s.
 Howard played guitar for Tribe 8, a queer punk rock band originating in the San Francisco area.
 In San Francisco, he and Harry Dodge, a former band member, opened Red Dora's Bearded Lady Truckstop Café, where artists displayed their art.